jaehoo/react-product-list/README.md

-# Wheather Forecast example using React
+# Product list example using React

 Solution for **P2_productos** from React course by UPM taken in MiriadaX.